JinLee794/BicepModulesDemo/docs/wiki/SecuringEnvironment.md

 - Organization-level runners can process jobs for multiple repositories in an organization.
 - Enterprise-level runners can be assigned to multiple organizations in an enterprise account.

-### Architecture

-The following chart displays a possible implementation of self-hosted runners within an Azure environment.
 ![self-hosted-infrastructure](../media/Self-Hosted-Infrastructure.svg "Azure Self Hosted GH Actions")

+The above chart displays a possible implementation of self-hosted runners within an Azure environment.

 - GitHub Actions workflows retrieves secrets from [GitHub Secrets](https://github.com/Azure/actions-workflow-samples/blob/master/assets/create-secrets-for-GitHub-workflows.md) to ensure that the workflow targets the appropriate scope (management group, subscription, resource group) for each run.
   - Access to secrets can be managed fully through GitHub, and set at an organization, team, or repo level.